seal-io/docs/docs/operation/template/index.md

 ## Runtime Context

-In the template, runtime context information related to projects, environments, and resources can be obtained through the context variable.
-You need to declare the context variable in the template, and Walrus will automatically inject the value of the context variable during deployment.
+Runtime context are information related to projects, environments, and resources.
+It can be obtained using the `context` variable in templates.
+You need to declare the context variable in the template, and Walrus will automatically inject the value of the `context` variable during deployment.
 The declaration is as follows:

 ```hcl
 variable "context" {